 Dar Al Marefa is a school which is clearly offering a good quality of education with which parents and students are satisfied.
 However, it is a school that, in terms of its student attainment, appears to be making slow progress.
 The issue of the use of assessment data is one that seems to be on-going.
 Until the school can make progress in this respect, and show some evident improvement in attainment, it is hard to see how it can move beyond the Good rating.

-The school does not publish any information about the performance of its students at IBDP - something WhichSchoolAdvisor.com encourages all schools to do.
+The school has just started publishing the performance of its students at IBDP - something WhichSchoolAdvisor.com encourages all schools to do.
+It is to its credit it has started this process.
 The inspection report notes that "the students in the Diploma Programme (DP) have a limited range of subjects to choose from, but choices have been increased through the use of blended online learning."
 Class sizes are also said to be very small for Maths at DP level due to the small number of students.

 The school's fees range from AED 32,670 for pre-KG and KG to AED 74,118 for Grades 11 and 12.